lupyuen/lupyuen.github.io/src/lvgl.md

 Sadly Zig won't import __C Structs containing Bit Fields__.

-Zig calls it an [__Opaque Type__](https://ziglang.org/documentation/master/#Translation-failures) because it can't access the fields inside these structs.
+Zig calls it an [__Opaque Type__](https://ziglang.org/documentation/master/#Translation-failures) because Zig can't access the fields inside these structs.

+Any struct that __contains an Opaque Type__ also becomes an Opaque Type.
+So yeah this quirk snowballs quickly.

-(Zig Compiler version 0.10.0 has this issue, it might have been fixed in later versions of the compiler)
+(Zig Compiler version 0.10.0 has this Bit Field limitation, it might have been fixed in later versions of the compiler)

 _LVGL uses Bit Fields?_